 - details of who obtained it.

-- We inform all staff that they are expected to disclose any convictions, cautions, court orders or reprimands and
+- All staff and volunteers are informed that they are expected to disclose any convictions, cautions, court orders or

-- We have procedures for recording the details of visitors to the setting.
+- Procedures are in place to record the details of visitors to the setting.

-- We take security steps to ensure that we have control over who comes into the provision so that no unauthorised person
+- Security steps are taken to ensure that we have control over who comes into the setting so that no unauthorised person

 has unsupervised access to the children.

-- We take steps to ensure children are not photographed or filmed on video for any other purpose than to record their
+- Steps are taken to ensure children are not photographed or filmed on video for any other purpose than to record their

 development or their participation in events organised by us.
 Parents sign a consent form and have access to records holding visual images of their child.
-Parents/Carers also sign to confirm that any
+Staff do not use personal cameras or filming

 Key commitment 2